grimoiredecs/grimoiredecs/README.md

 My name is Nguyễn Tiến Khang, I'm currently studying Computer Science at Ho Chi Universty of Technology.
 I'm thoroughly interested in fields related to Machine Learning and Optimization, more specifically my fields of interests/research.
 - Applied Machine Learning (in Bioinformatics and Complex System)
-- Reinforcement Learnng (Optimization and Advanced Combinatorial Algorithms)
-- Numerical Optimization (various mathematical modelling and techniques)
+- Numerical and Combinatorial Optimization (various mathematical modelling and techniques)
 - Operations Research (Supply Chain Optimization and Decision Making Theory)
 - Time-Series Analysis (in various fields like Bioinfomatics and Economics)
 <!--